-There's a lot more to selecting a KiwiSaver fund than just checking past returns and fees.
+However, there's a lot more to selecting a KiwiSaver scheme than just checking past returns and fees.
 If your hard-earned money is invested in KiwiSaver, you need to ask the important questions to understand where and how that money is invested.

-Note: The following information is taken from Simplicity Kiwisaver Scheme's own website, fund updates, and the product disclosure statement published in August 2020.
+Note: The following information is taken from Simplicity KiwiSaver Scheme's own website, fund updates, and the product disclosure statement published as of August 2023.

 They aim to: